-Betty and Remi Panalqui became PALs so they could lead other walkers, friends, and neighbors of all ages in consistent walking groups.
+Betty and Remi Panalqui became PALs to lead other walkers, friends, and neighbors in consistent walking groups. so they could lead other walkers, friends, and neighbors of all ages in consistent walking groups.
 Betty and Remi know walking groups can improve physical health, emotional stability, and social interaction.
-They wanted to share their love of walking with the Ottumwa community, and they have been very successful!
-Betty and Remi also volunteer in other ways such as leading Active Ottumwa in the Octoberfest parade.
-When they are not encouraging their neighbors to get active, they enjoy gardening and reading books.
-Betty is also interested in crafting, while Remi enjoys games like scrabble and solitaire.
+They wanted to share their love of walking with the Ottumwa community.
+They have been very successful!
+Betty and Remi volunteer in other ways like leading Active Ottumwa in the Octoberfest parade.
+When they are not helping their neighbors get active, they enjoy gardening and reading books.
+Betty is interested in crafting.
+Remi enjoys games like Scrabble and Solitaire.

 Brandy Vanderpol had many reasons to become a PAL.
-Among them, she says, “I like the idea of getting to converse with others and doing something to better our health at the same time.
+She says, “I like the idea of getting to converse with others and doing something to better our health at the same time.
 I have also been wanting to do something to get more involved with the community and what better way than to do it with something that betters each of us!”
-That dedication to health and her community led Brandy to start her own walking group.
+That commitment to health and her community led Brandy to start a walking group.
 Her passion also extends to traveling!
-Each year she takes a trip with her husband to somewhere they have never been.
+Each year she takes a trip with her husband to somewhere new.
 She enjoys spending time with family, reading, bowling, Mahjong, and Sudoku.

-Christie initially became a PAL because she liked the idea of encouraging physical activity in a group setting, meeting other members of the community, and promoting a healthy lifestyle.
-She combined her interest in Active Ottumwa with her love for walking and created a walking group.
+Christie became a PAL because she liked the idea of encouraging physical activity in groups, meeting other members of the community, and promoting a healthy lifestyle.
+She combined her interest in Active Ottumwa with her love for walking to create a walking group.
 In addition to walking, Christie also enjoys reading and online games.

-Dana Overturf was promoting physically active lifestyles before she became a PAL.
-She first heard of Active Ottumwa while she was working as a fitness trainer at the YMCA.
-Her passion for helping people get fit and healthy, combined with the accessibility of Active Ottumwa, drove her to become a PAL.
-When Dana is not teaching classes, she enjoys spending time with her family, cooking, music, reading, going to growth groups (Bible Studies), and going on walks with her friends and family.
+Dana Overturf promoted physically active lifestyles before she became a PAL.
+She first heard of Active Ottumwa while working as a YMCA fitness trainer.
+Her passion for helping people get fit and the accessibility of Active Ottumwa drove her to become a PAL.
+Dana enjoys spending family time, cooking, music, reading, growth groups (Bible Studies), and walks with her friends and family.

 Jo and Vern Slaymaker

-Vern is known in Ottumwa not only for his enthusiasm for square dancing, but also for his years spent as a chemistry teacher at Ottumwa High School.
-Fishing and walking with Jo are both activities that Vern enjoys.
+Vern is known in Ottumwa not only for his love of square dancing, but also for his years as a chemistry teacher at Ottumwa High School.
+Vern enjoys fishing and walking with Jo.
 Jo supports Robin Ragen by assisting with record keeping for the square dance activity.
-Jo also dances when not gardening, walking or bird watching.
-Both Jo and Vern hope to share their love of square dancing with other generations.
+Jo also dances when not gardening, walking, or bird watching.
+Jo and Vern hope to share their love of square dancing with other generations.

-When Mary Hart was asked to be a PAL, she enthusiastically said yes!
-She had an interest in leading Tai Chi as she is a certified instructor and thought others may be interested in participating.
-It is safe to say they were!
-Tai Chi was one of the longest running and most popular activities Active Ottumwa offered.
-When she is not leading Tai Chi, Mary enjoys reading and watching mysteries, walking, going to youth sporting events, and visiting her family.
+When Mary Hart was asked to be a PAL, Mary eagerly said yes!
+As a certified Tai Chi instructor, she thought others may be interested in trying this activity.
+They were!
+Tai Chi was one of the longest running and most popular Active Ottumwa activities.
+Mary also enjoys reading and watching mysteries, walking, going to youth sporting events, and visiting family.

-Marylou was the creator of Water Walking with Active Ottumwa at another facility that, because of its popularity, grew to be a daily class.
-When Marylou was unable to share her love of the water with others for a short time, she continued to be a vocal supporter of Active Ottumwa.
-It was through Marylou’s social and work connections that she was able to secure two different facilities where she now leads Water Walking.
-Both of these classes are well attended due to her enthusiasm.
-While not in the water, Marylou enjoys babysitting her grandchildren along with caring for the several older dogs she has adopted.
+Marylou was the creator of Water Walking with Active Ottumwa.
+Because of its popularity, it grew to be a daily class.
+When Marylou could not share her love of water for a short time, she kept supporting Active Ottumwa.
+Through Marylou’s connections, two facilities allowed her to use their space to lead Water Walking.
+Both of these classes were well attended due to her energy.
+While not in the water, Marylou enjoys babysitting her grandchildren along with caring for the older dogs she has adopted.

-Pam Ward sees being a PAL as a tremendous value and benefit both personally and for the community.
-As a lifelong resident of Ottumwa, she enthusiastically seized the opportunity to lead activities and contribute to keeping Ottumwa on the move.
-Pam was so active with Active Ottumwa she attended the most activities of all of our participants.
-Pam has led activities including Body Groove and Light Stretching, offering fun ways for community members to stay active.
-In her spare time, she enjoys gardening, motorcycle riding, travel, helping with home projects, and spending time with her grand kids.
+Pam sees being a PAL as a big value and benefit to both her and the community.
+A lifelong resident of Ottumwa, she gladly seized the chance to lead activities and keep Ottumwa moving.
+Pam attended the most Active Ottumwa activities of any program participant.
+She has led activities like Body Groove and Light Stretching.
+These offer fun ways to stay active.
+In her spare time, she enjoys gardening, motorcycle riding, traveling, helping with home projects, and spending time with her grand kids.

-Robin is the “caller” for square dance lessons and has been involved with dancing for many years.
-In addition to dancing, Robin enjoys fishing, golfing, and hunting.
+Robin is the “caller” for square dance lessons and has danced for many years.
+Robin also enjoys fishing, golfing, and hunting.
 Whatever the season, Robin stays active and is happy to share his love of square dancing with others.

-Stacie Rogan initially got involved with Active Ottumwa because she wanted to try the different activities at no cost before committing to an organization with a membership.
-She was enthusiastic about leading activities and thought others in the Ottumwa community may share her interest and she was right!
-Stacie led a Video-led Yoga class every week, Body Groove, and Light Stretching.
-When she is not participating in Active Ottumwa, she spends her time talking to people and learning about rats, nutrition, and all things body.
+Stacie initially got involved with Active Ottumwa to try the different activities for free before committing to a gym membership.
+She was excited to lead activities and thought others in Ottumwa may share her interest.
+She was right!
+Stacie held a video Yoga class, Body Groove, and Light Stretching.
+When she is not doing Active Ottumwa activities, she walks with people and learns about rats, nutrition, and all things body.
 Stacie is a self-described “education nut.”